On the Natural Gradient of the Evidence Lower Bound: The Extended Problem with Hidden Units

-In general, this is a difficult problem.
-On the one hand, ${\mathcal M}_V$ can be complicated with singularities.
-On the other hand, the Fisher-Rao metric is difficult to evaluate if ${\mathcal M}_V$ does not have a particularly nice structure.
-To be more concrete, we first evaluate the gradient of $D(p^\ast \| \cdot )$, considered as a function on ${\mathcal P}_V$:
+In this section, we are going to relate the minimization of the KL-divergence (\ref{lo}), ${\mathcal L} := D(p^\ast \| \cdot)$, on ${\mathcal M}_V$ to the minimization of the lifted function ${\mathcal L} \circ \pi_V$ on ${\mathcal M}$.
+In general, it is difficult to minimize ${\mathcal L}$.
+In particular, we face here various challenges when trying to apply the natural gradient descent method.
+On the one hand, ${\mathcal M}_V$ will typically have singularities so that gradients cannot be evaluated in these points.
+On the other hand, even for non-singular points the Fisher-Rao metric will be difficult to evaluate if we do not assume ${\mathcal M}_V$ to have a particularly simple structure.
+To be more concrete, we first evaluate the gradient of $D(p^\ast \| \cdot )$, considered as a function on ${\mathcal P}_V$ (see equation (\ref{gradl})):

-For the gradient on the model ${\mathcal M}_V$, we have to project the gradient (\ref{unconst}) in $p$ onto the tangent space $T_p {\mathcal M}_V$, thereby assuming that $p$ is a non-singular point of ${\mathcal M}_V$.
+For the gradient on the model ${\mathcal M}_V$, we then have to project the gradient (\ref{unconst}) in $p$ onto the tangent space $T_p {\mathcal M}_V$, thereby assuming that $p$ is a non-singular point of ${\mathcal M}_V$.
 This leads to

-where $\Pi_p$ denotes the orthogonal projection onto the tangent space $T_p{\mathcal M}_p$.
-Note that this projection does not have to be particularly simple, even though the difference vector $p - p^\ast$, the gradient in the ambient space, is simple.
+where $\Pi_p$ denotes the orthogonal projection onto the tangent space $T_p{\mathcal M}_V$.
+Note that the projected vector $\Pi_p(p - p^\ast)$ does not have to be particularly simple, even though the difference vector $p - p^\ast$, the gradient in the ambient space, is simple.

-We will modify the problem of minimising the KL-divergence in several simplifying steps thereby tracing the geometric implication of each individual step.
-In the first step, we observe that the minimisation of the KL-divergence (\ref{lo}) with respect to $p$ is equivalent to minimising the cross entropy
+We are now going to modify the problem of minimizing the KL-divergence (\ref{lo}) in several simplifying steps, thereby tracing the geometric implication of each individual step.
+The overall aim of this modification is to relate the minimization of (\ref{lo}), or equivalently the maximization of the evidence, to the corresponding maximization of the evidence lower bound, which will be finally addressed in Section \ref{natelbo}.

-because these two functions differ only by a constant, the negative entropy of $p^\ast$.
-Here, both distributions are defined for states $x_V$ of the visible units $V$.
-In order to be tractable, one upper bounds the cross entropy (\ref{cross}) using the evidence lower bound which involves the extension to the set $H$ of hidden units: